Rhinoplasty Seattle Washington

 What are my options for anesthesia?

-At our Seattle medical center under the direction of our facial plastic surgeon, we perform all nasal surgery under general anesthesia by a Board Certified physician anesthesiologist for patient comfort and safety.
-This provides a protected airway while the facial surgeon performs the rhinoplasty procedure.
-Other offices may offer Intravenous Sedation, however patients will have conscious awareness/ recollection of the surgery being performed.
+At our Seattle rhinoplasty medical center under the direction of our facial plastic surgeon, we perform all nasal surgery under general anesthesia by a Board Certified physician anesthesiologist for patient comfort and safety.
+This provides a protected airway while the facial surgeon performs the rhinoplasty Seattle procedure.
+Other offices may offer Intravenous Sedation, however patients will have conscious awareness/ recollection of the plastic surgery being performed.
 It’s not advisable to undergo a nose procedure under local anesthesia since there are lots of nerve endings in the nose and it will be very painful.

 What can I expect immediately after a rhinoplasty surgery?

 Expect some disorientation with arousal from the general anesthesia.
 When the patient is awakened, there will be a cast placed across the bridge of the nose, and usually a drip pad across the nostrils to prevent bleeding.
-Post-operative instructions are given to the caretaker and the patient goes home, since this is outpatient surgery.
+Post-operative instructions are given to the caretaker and the patient goes home, since this is outpatient plastic surgery.
 Patients return to the Seattle clinic to have the cast removed in 6 days.
 In our surgical practice, there is no painful packing placed on the inside of the nose.
 Patients will feel some mild headache and congestion for the first week, usually relieved by mild pain medication

 How should I prepare for my rhinoplasty consultation?

 Since a nose job is the most difficult operation to perform correctly in the entire field of cosmetic surgery, it is important to do some homework on the procedure itself, since it is very complicated.
 Before your consultation, it is imperative to study your prospective facial surgeon’s before and after nasal contouring photo gallery to make sure that it is extensive with results that you like.
 Also look at ratings, reviews and testimonials from each individual surgeon.
-Have your surgeon perform digital computer imaging as an education tool to understand what your proposed results might look like.
+Have your nose surgery surgeon perform digital computer imaging as an education tool to understand what your proposed results might look like.

 How do I prepare for my rhinoplasty surgery day?

-In our medical office in Seattle WA, patients undergo a pre-operative consultation with 1 of our Registered Nurses several weeks prior to a nose job surgery to get all expectations understood prior to the upcoming surgery day itself.
-Is important not to take any blood thinners such as aspirin, ibuprofen, vitamin E, and stop all herbal supplements 2 weeks before and 2 weeks after surgery.
+In our medical office in Seattle WA, patients undergo a pre-operative consultation with 1 of our Registered Nurses several weeks prior to a nose job surgery to get all expectations understood prior to the upcoming plastic surgery day itself.
+Is important not to take any blood thinners such as aspirin, ibuprofen, vitamin E, and stop all herbal supplements 2 weeks before and 2 weeks after the nose job surgery.
 Leave all jewelry at home, and dress in comfortable clothes

 What should I do immediately after my rhinoplasty surgery?